EB1 Success In Handling Approvals, RFEs, and Denials

 Why Experience Matters

 When you hire a highly experienced immigration lawyer, what you are buying is the knowledge and skills that have been honed after many years.
 The more experienced the lawyer, most likely the more expensive that lawyer will be because you’re buying that lawyer’s level of expertise.
 So, when you’re shopping for a lawyer on price, you may find a direct correlation between experience and price.
-So, do not shop for the cheapest lawyer to determine your future in America, hire the best lawyer.
-I do not believe you can get the best lawyer at the cheapest price, the two are mutually exclusive.
+So, do not shop for the cheapest lawyer to determine your future in America; hire the best lawyer.
+I do not believe you can get the best lawyer at the lowest price; the two are mutually exclusive.

 What is a Request for Further Evidence (RFE)?

-Once we submit a case for adjudication if the officer has any questions or concerns about the case he/she will respond with a letter that is called a Request for Further Evidence.
+Once we submit a case for adjudication, if the officer has any questions or concerns about the case, he/she will respond with a letter that is called a Request for Further Evidence.
 An RFE is basically a request for additional evidence to be submitted on any particular aspect of the case where the officer is unsure.
 So, let’s discuss this.

-The first thing to point out is, that no matter how good your case is, even if you have won the Nobel Peace Prize or an Oscar, your case can still get RFE’d.
-As I stated earlier, USCIS has a very wide range of adjudicating officers, some are experienced and some are not and as a result, there will always be considerable inconsistencies in how the law pertaining to EB1 cases is interpreted and applied by the various officers.
+The first thing to point out is that no matter how good your case is, even if you have won the Nobel Peace Prize or an Oscar, your case can still get RFE’d.
+As I stated earlier, USCIS has a very wide range of adjudicating officers; some are experienced, and some are not, and as a result, there will always be considerable inconsistencies in how the law pertaining to EB1 cases is interpreted and applied by the various officers.
 So, it’s important to appreciate that RFEs, whilst they are extremely annoying, cannot be avoided all of the time.
-An RFE is always possible no matter how strong your case is.
+An RFE is always possible, no matter how strong your case is.
 You cannot put a percentage on whether or not you’re likely to get an RFE because there are simply too many unknown variables at play.

 The second issue to outline is the fact that no two immigration officers will review the case the same case the same way, again, due to the varying degrees of experience and other human factors like subjectivity and bias.
 So, one officer might love your case and approve it right there and then, whilst another officer might hate the exact same case and issue an RFE.
 Again, we have many clients ask question like “what are my chances”, so I have to keep reminding them that adjudicating cases is not Math, it’s an entirely subjective environment, especially when it comes EB1 and O1 adjudicating officers where each officer is trying to determine if an alien is really “extraordinary” without any definitive measure as to what extraordinary is.

-What we can do as highly experienced EB1 immigration lawyers, is to use our experience to preempt as far as possible what the likely triggers might be that could cause an RFE based on having submitted thousands of EB1 cases and then craft each new case accordingly to minimize the chances of getting an RFE, but it’s not a science.
-You simply do not know which officer you’re going to get and what that particular officer’s personal preferences might be, you cannot cover them all, so you focus on the law.
+What we can do as highly experienced EB1 immigration lawyers is to use our experience to preempt as far as possible what the likely triggers might be that could cause an RFE based on having submitted thousands of EB1 cases and then craft each new case accordingly to minimize the chances of getting an RFE, but it’s not a science.
+You simply do not know which officer you’re going to get and what that particular officer’s personal preferences might be; you cannot cover them all, so you focus on the law.

 Analyzing an RFE

-When we get an RFE we can handle it in a variety of ways depending on how the particular RFE has been worded.
+When we get an RFE, we can handle it in a variety of ways depending on how the particular RFE has been worded.
 The first and most important key is to simply stay calm.
 For example, let’s say you go to your doctor for a checkup and the doctor discovers an issue.
 How do you want that doctor to react?
 Do you want the doctor to be emotional and upset, or do you want that doctor to be outwardly calm and collected and strategic as to how they propose to resolve the issue?
-As lawyers, internally we do get quite upset that officer has not simply approved our case, after all, we would have put so much effort in crafting the best case possible, only to have an officer try and pick it to pieces.
+As lawyers, internally, we do get quite upset that the officer has not simply approved our case, after all, we would have put so much effort in crafting the best case possible, only to have an officer try to pick it to pieces.
 Nevertheless, the first requirement is that we stay calm.

 The second task is to carefully read the precise wording of the RFE.
-This step requires trying to determine several points: –
+This step requires trying to determine several points:

 A: Has the officer simply not understood the evidence presented?